-Sidra Client apps¶
+Sidra Client Applications main concepts¶

-The Client applications are the pieces of Sidra that enable to drive business cases.
-Client applications (or Apps) are a set of Azure resources and code, enclosed in a Resource Group, which either access the data from one or multiple Data Storage Units via the secure APIs, or retrieve the data from the Data Lake, applying Business transformations if needed.
+The Client Applications are the pieces of Sidra that enable to drive business cases.
+Client Applications (or Apps) are a set of Azure resources and code, enclosed in a Resource Group, which either access the data from one or multiple Data Storage Units via the secure APIs, or retrieve the data from the Data Lake, applying business transformations if needed.

 More information about how to use those templates can be found in the section Create project solution.
-From now on in this document, the Client app solutions will reference the Visual Studio solutions generated from those templates.
+From now on in this document, the Client App solutions will reference the Visual Studio solutions generated from those templates.

 - A deployment project named

 <<Solution name>>.Deployment, -e.g. Sidra.Dev.Client.Deployment-.
-This is the same project that can be seen in the solutions for Core.
+This is the same project that can be seen in the solutions for Sidra Core.

 - A Sync webjob project named

 <<Solution name>>.DataFactory.Sync.
-This webjob is used to synchronize metadata information between Core and the Client app.
+This webjob is used to synchronize metadata information between Core and the Client Application.

 - A DatabaseBuilder webjob project named

 <<Solution name>>.Webjobs.DatabaseBuilder.
-This is the same project that can be seen in the Core solutions.
+This is the same project that can be seen in the Sidra Core solutions.

 - A DataFactoryManager webjob project named

 <<Solution name>>.Webjobs.DataFactoryManager.Client.
-This is a project very similar to the DataFactoryManager that can be seen in the Core solutions.
+This is a project very similar to the DataFactoryManager project that can be seen in the Sidra Core solutions.

-- The PowerShell script that orchestrates the deployment is
+- The PowerShell script that orchestrates the deployment is called

-CoreDeploy.ps1although both are included in the project.
+CoreDeploy.ps1, although both are included in the project.

 - The environment data files must contain a different set of values.
 A sample of the values can be found in the deployment project in

-Data movement and orchestration¶
+Data movement and orchestration in Client Applications¶

 - an ADF instance for each Data Storage Unit (DSU) in Core

-DataFactoryManager for Client apps¶
+DataFactoryManager for Client Applications¶

-The DataFactoryManager uses information stored in the metadata database to build and programmatically create the ADF components in Data Factory, which means that Client apps need a metadata database to store the information about ADF components.
+The DataFactoryManager uses information stored in the metadata database to build and programmatically create the ADF components in Data Factory, which means that Client Applications need a metadata database to store the information about ADF components.

 - Core version includes the creation of the landing zones -creation of the Azure Storage containers- for the Data Storage Units.